bitnami/containers/containers/zookeeper/README.md

 # Logging

-The Bitnami Zookeeper Docker image sends the container logs to the `stdout`.
+The Bitnami ZooKeeper Docker image sends the container logs to the `stdout`.
 To view the logs:

 ```bash
 docker logs zookeeper